-INTEGRITY • COMMITMENT • RESPECT St John's School offers:
+St John's School offers:

-- A range of A2 courses - A range of vocational courses - A regular review of progress involving teachers, students and parents - A supportive tutorial system for each student - Careers Advice and Guidance - Access to a dedicated Sixth Form study room area - Fantastic computer and internet facilities - The Duke of Edinburgh Award Scheme - Opportunities in Music, Drama and Sport - Leadership and responsibility opportunities within the school environment. - Involvement with the Mediterranean Model United Nations (debating) - A wide and varied Post-16 experience for all students
+- A range of A Level courses - A range of vocational courses - A regular review of progress involving teachers, students and parents - A supportive tutorial system for each student - Careers Advice and Guidance - Access to a dedicated Sixth Form study room area - Fantastic computer and internet facilities - The Duke of Edinburgh Award Scheme - Opportunities in Music, Drama and Sport - Leadership and responsibility opportunities within the school environment. - Involvement with the Mediterranean Model United Nations (debating) - A wide and varied Post-16 experience for all students school, courses will be available for you to opt into.

-Alongside your academic courses we endeavour to offer you opportunities to broaden your horizons through a range of additional activities.
-We have an extensive enrichment programme providing the opportunity to develop new skills and interests.
-During the school day and after school, courses will be available for you to opt into.
 Once you have opted for a course you will be expected to show commitment and attend every session.
 We currently offer a range of courses and are open to suggestions for new courses that can enrich your experience at St Johns'.

-- 6th Form Committee

-- Sports teams

-- Fitness training

-- Peer mentoring

-- Academic mentoring

-- Charity work

-- Drama productions

-- School Band

-- School Ambassador roles

-- Opportunities for work related learning